-Preventive Measures for all forms of Harassment and Abuse a.
-Staff and Student Training b.
-Ensuring Inclusivity in the School
+Preventive Measures for all forms of Harassment and Abuse

+a.
+Staff and Student Training

 The School ensures there is safeguarding training for staff to identify the different types of abuse, when abuse is taking place and what should be done in these circumstances.
 We use training to create awareness of all forms of sexual misconduct, Cyberbullying and cyber safety among the student and staff community.
 Equity and Diversity training is conducted for all staff.